 This paper is part of the Open Mode – Towards Customer Centric Supply Space

-Management research project (https://www.openmode.fi/).
-The authors wish to acknowledge Business Finland and VTT Technical Research Centre of Finland Ltd for
+Management research project funded by Business Finland.
+The authors wish to acknowledge also ADMIRAL project from the European Union’s Horizon Europe Research and Innovation Programme under Grant Agreement No. 101104163. .
+The content of this paper remains solely on the responsibility of the authors.
+The

-funding this project.
-However, the content reflects only the authors’ views, and the

-financiers are not responsible for any use of the information it contains.
+funders are not responsible for any data, methods or conclusions.

 References